LifeTein Peptide Nucleic Acids: Synthetic Oligonucleotides

 - PCR clamping and artificial restriction enzyme: PNA clamp complementary to wild type sequence hybridizes specifically with wild type and blocks its

-- Imaging probes and FISH: The fluorescent dye-conjugated PNA can bind to DNA or RNA quickly even under low salt.
+- Imaging probes and FISH: The fluorescent dye-conjugated PNA can bind to DNA or RNA quickly, even under low salt.

-- Antisense and antigene drugs: PNA can bind to complementary sequence of mRNA and change its function.
+- Antisense and antigene drugs: PNA can bind to a complementary sequence of mRNA and change its function.
 PNA can break up DNA duplex and form PNA/DNA triplex or double duplexes without denaturing the DNA duplex.

 - Double strand DNA invasion and capture: Because of its uncharged polyamide backbone, PNA can hybridize to negatively charged DNA or RNA without electrostatic repulsion.